School of Forensic and Applied Sciences

 Peter is a forensic anthropologist whose teaching includes anatomy, forensic anthropology, forensic trauma analysis and forensic taphonomy.
 His research focuses on post-mortem processes and post-mortem interval estimation, including validation of taphonomic models and procedural aspects of taphonomic research and teaching.

-Peter is a Lecturer in Forensic Anthropology at the School of Forensic and Applied Sciences, taking up this post in June 2009.
+Peter is a Senior Lecturer in Forensic Anthropology at the School of Forensic and Applied Sciences, taking up this post in June 2009.
 He has a BSC (Hons) in Biological Science and an MSc in Forensic Anthropology.
 He teaches on both undergraduate and postgraduate degree programs.
 He is module tutor for FZ2051 Forensic Anthropology, FZ2052 Death Science and FZ4307 Forensic Taphonomy.

 He was responsible for the establishment of the TRACES (Taphonomic Research in Anthropology – Centre for Experimental Study) research facility, utilizing expertise brought with him from his previous career in veterinary public health.
 Peter continues to manage this facility as well as work to promote collaborative work with other institutions.